Search

 ...ceiling murals...

-...and a bar which is receiving a brand new granite top.
+...and a bar, which was slated to receive a brand new granite top.

 The modern kitchen looks ready for cooking...